albarji/ballmatro/README.md

 The way to score points in a BaLLMatro game is to select a subset of cards that make up a **poker hand**.
 Each poker hand has a specific value in **chips** and a **multiplier** that will count towards the final score.

-- **Straight Flush**: 5 cards from the same suit, in consecutive order.
+- **Straight Flush** (100 chips, 8 multiplier): 5 cards from the same suit, in consecutive order.
-> Example: [2♣, 3♣, 4♣, 5♣, 6♣] -> 100 chips x 8.
+> Example: [2♣, 3♣, 4♣, 5♣, 6♣]
-- **Four of a Kind**: 4 cards of the same number.
+- **Four of a Kind** (60 chips, 7 multiplier): 4 cards of the same number.
-> Example: [2♣, 2♦, 2♥, 2♠] -> 60 chips x 7.
+> Example: [2♣, 2♦, 2♥, 2♠]
-- **Full House**: 3 cards of the same number, and 2 cards of another.
+- **Full House** (40 chips, 4 multiplier): 3 cards of the same number, and 2 cards of another.
-> Example: [2♣, 2♦, 2♥, 3♠, 3♥] -> 40 chips x 4.
+> Example: [2♣, 2♦, 2♥, 3♠, 3♥]
-- **Flush**: 5 cards from the same suit.
+- **Flush** (35 chips, 4 multiplier): 5 cards from the same suit.
-> Example: [2♣, 3♣, 5♣, 7♣, J♣] -> 35 chips x 4.
+> Example: [2♣, 3♣, 5♣, 7♣, J♣]
-- **Straight**: 5 cards in consecutive order, regardless of suit.
+- **Straight** (30 chips, 4 multiplier): 5 cards in consecutive order, regardless of suit.
-> Example: [2♣, 3♥, 4♣, 5♦, 6♠] -> 30 chips x 4.
+> Example: [2♣, 3♥, 4♣, 5♦, 6♠]
-- **Three of a Kind**: 3 cards of the same number.
+- **Three of a Kind** (30 chips, 3 multiplier): 3 cards of the same number.
-> Example: [2♣, 2♦, 2♥] -> 30 chips x 3.
+> Example: [2♣, 2♦, 2♥]
-- **Two Pair**: 2 pairs of cards of the same number.
+- **Two Pair** (20 chips, 2 multiplier): 2 pairs of cards of the same number.
-> Example: [2♣, 2♦, 3♥, 3♠] -> 20 chips x 2.
+> Example: [2♣, 2♦, 3♥, 3♠]
-- **Pair**: 2 cards of the same number.
+- **Pair** (10 chips, 2 multiplier): 2 cards of the same number.
-> Example: [2♣, 2♦] -> 10 chips x 2.
+> Example: [2♣, 2♦]
-- **High Card**: a single card.
+- **High Card** (5 chips, 1 multiplier): a single card.
-> Example: [A♠] -> 5 chips x 1.
+> Example: [A♠]

 These poker hands are sorted from highest priority to lowest.
 When a set of cards is played, the highest priority poker hand will be used for computing the score.

 > Example: when playing [2♣, 2♦, 2♥, 3♠, 3♥] it will be considered a Full House, even though the played cards also contain a Three of a Kind and a Pair.

-If the played cards do not form any poker hand, or if the played cards were not contained in the input cards, the play will be regarded as an **Invalid Hand**, and its chips and multiplier will be 0x0.
+If the played cards do not form any poker hand, the play will be regarded as a **No Poker Hand**, with 0 chips and 0 multiplier.
+Similarly, if the played cards were not contained in the input cards, the play will be regarded as an **Invalid Hand**, with 0 chips and 0 multiplier.

-> Example: [2♦, A♠] -> 0 chips x 0.
+> Example: [2♦, A♠] -> 0 chips x 0 multiplier.

 All the played cards must form part of a poker hand, or equivalently, the set of played cards must not contain cards that will not form part of the poker hand.
+If this is not met, the play will also be considered a **No Poker Hand**.

-> Example: [2♣, 2♦, 2♥, 6♠] -> 0 chips x 0, as even though the first three cards form a Three of a Kind, an extra 6♠ card has been played that does not form part of the poker hand.
+> Example: [2♣, 2♦, 2♥, 6♠] ->  0 chips x 0 multiplier, as even though the first three cards form a Three of a Kind, an extra 6♠ card has been played that does not form part of the poker hand.

 ### Scoring hands

 After determining the poker hand that has been played, the total score is computed in three steps.

 **Step one**: the number of chips and value of the multiplier are initialized with the corresponding values of the played hand.
-If an Invalid Hand was obtained, the process stops and a final score of 0 is returned.
+If an Invalid Hand or No Poker Hand was obtained, the process stops and a final score of 0 is returned.

 **Step two**: the specific cards used to build the poker hand are checked in order (from left to right), as they can increase the chips of the played hand:
 * Cards with ranks from 2 to 10 add a value chips equal as their rank value.